LordSmaul/First-Semester-Projects/README.md

 All projects have been edited from their original forms: I have taken the liberty of removing personal information (since this folder is public) and reduced the assignments to the source files, executables, and any text files that the programs use.

+___

 **Here's a quick rundown of the assignments and their goals:**

 Lab 1: Basic "Hello World!" program

 Lab 2: Basic user input and mathematics functions within main()
--   (a) calculating cost of hot wings
+-   calculating cost of hot wings
--   (b) getting user input of groceries and printing it back w/ total cost
+-   getting user input of groceries and printing it back w/ total cost
--   (c) average test grade of 3 students
+-   average test grade of 3 students
--   (d) calculating prison sentence of a dog who stole bones
+-   calculating prison sentence of a dog who stole bones

 Lab 3: Introduction of conditionals (logic, relational) and string processing within main()
--   (a) Finding the smallest number from user input
+-   Finding the smallest number from user input
--   (b) Determining whether a user input year is a leap year
+-   Determining whether a user input year is a leap year
--   (c) Output coin change of a user based on a given user input dollar amount
+-   Output coin change of a user based on a given user input dollar amount
--   (d) Setting a user password based on user input
+-   Setting a user password based on user input

 Lab 4: More practice with conditionals/switches, intro to 'while' loop within main()
--   (a) Using logical operators to determine student's graduation status
+-   Using logical operators to determine student's graduation status
--   (b) Switch statement with letter grades
+-   Switch statement with letter grades
--   (c) While loop with user input
+-   While loop with user input

 Lab 5: More complex uses of loops and other random useful tidbits within main()
--   (a) Gives user a nickname, using random number generation and ASCII decimal conversions
+-   Gives user a nickname, using random number generation and ASCII decimal conversions
--   (b) 'while' and 'do-while' loops with input validation from user
+-   'while' and 'do-while' loops with input validation from user
--   (c) Getting the average of the consecutive numbers between two user-input numbers using 'while' and 'for' loops
+-   Getting the average of the consecutive numbers between two user-input numbers using 'while' and 'for' loops

 Lab 6: Practice with functions in separate files, intro to header files, basic multi-parameter geometric functions from user input